 2) Tap Music in the list.

-3) Tap EQ underneath the Playback heading.
+3) Tap EQ underneath the Audio heading.

-4) Scroll down and select the Late Night equalizer setting.
+4) Select the Late Night equalizer setting.

 Now play some loud music on your iPhone while toggling between the Late Night equalizer and the Off setting in order to hear the difference in volume output for yourself.